jerps/Yagols/README.md

 ### License

-Yagols is [MIT Licensed](LICENSE.md).
+Yagols is [MIT Licensed](LICENSE.txt).
 You may use, distribute and copy it under the license terms.

 ### Changes

+* v4.1 (august 2019)

+  * Some bugfixes and a bit of code clean-up.
+  * Added button to enable/disable stop on diamond when ffw & rew.

 * v4.0 (june 2019)